GoogleCloudPlatform/community/tutorials/deploy-dependency-track/index.md

           --member serviceAccount:${GCP_PROJECT_NUM}@cloudbuild.gserviceaccount.com \
           --role roles/secretmanager.secretAccessor

-1. To delete the project and version that you added in the previous sections in Dependency-Track, go to the Dependency-Track frontend, select the project from the list, click **View Details** in the project screen, and click the **Delete** button.
+1. To clear the resources that you added in previous sections of this tutorial in Dependency-Track, go to the Dependency-Track frontend, select the project from the list, click **View Details** in the project screen, and click the **Delete** button.